Opening a bank account in Germany: Guide and recommendations

 Top up your account and off you go!

-Monese: Our best option to open a bank account online
+Monese: Our best option for foreigners to open a bank account online

 Monese offers a bank account for non-resident, students an expats.
 When opening Monese’s free account, you will not need to show your residence permit and the application process takes only few minutes.
 Besides, you will have instant access to your bank account and virtual debit card, a customer service available in 14 languages and the possibilitz to tranfer money in 19 different foreing currencies.